1.Rates and Fees

 2.3.How Long Will It Last?

 This condition is present for several minutes each day during the sun outage period.
-This year, that outage period is predicted to fall between October 4 and October 12, 2016.
+The outage period is early-mid October each year.

 2.4.What Do I Do?